haraldng/omnipaxos-website/content/en/docs/OmniPaxos/Compaction.md

 title: "Compaction"
 weight: 20
 toc: false
----
-As time passes, the replicated log in `OmniPaxos` will grow large.
+---As time passes, the replicated log in `OmniPaxos` will grow large.
 To avoid letting the log growing infinitely large, we support two ways of compaction that can be initiated by users:

 ## Trim
 Trimming the log removes all entries up to a certain index.
 Since the entries are deleted from the log, a trim operation can only be done if **ALL** nodes in the cluster have decided up to that index.
 Example: